HotupdaterHot Updater

 npx hot-updater deploy -p android

-For apps running a bundle-diffing capable runtime, that is enough for manifest-based diffing.
+For apps running a bundle-diffing capable runtime, that is enough to enable manifest-based diffing.

-Binary patch optimization for Hermes bundle changes is enabled by default:
+Hermes binary patch optimization is also enabled by default:

 hot-updater.config.ts